MatheusCampagnolo/kaelum/README.md

 # Kaelum

-**Kaelum** is a minimalist Node.js framework designed to simplify the creation of web pages and REST APIs, especially for beginners.
+**Kaelum** is a minimalist Node.js framework designed to simplify the creation of web pages and REST APIs, especially for beginners and students.
 Inspired by Python's clean syntax and powered by Express.js, Kaelum automates project setup and server configuration with an intuitive CLI.

 ## 📦 Installation